Skip to content

 SELECT * FROM Students WHERE LENGTH(name) > 5;

-📖 LENGTH() returns number of characters; filter on that.
+📖 LENGTH() returns character count; filter on that.

 SELECT REPLACE(city,'Lahore','LHR') FROM Students;

-📖 REPLACE() substitutes substrings (does not modify original data).
+📖 REPLACE() substitutes substrings without modifying original data.

 SELECT SUBSTRING(name,1,3) FROM Students;